- What is placement testing?

 Students accepted to the School of Arts & Sciences-Newark will choose their testing and registration dates using Enrollment Pathway (admissions.rutgers.edu/pathway).

-Students who reside more than 200 miles away and cannot attend the in-person placement exam have the option of completing the exam at their high school or current college/university through Remote Testing.
-Students should ask their guidance counselor or advisor to proctor the placement exam.
-Please print out the all the Remote Testing Instructions and Proctor Forms below.
+Students who reside more than 200 miles away and cannot attend the in-person placement exam have two options for completing the exam 1) at their high school or current college/university through Remote Testing or 2) through Examity.com.
+Students should ask their guidance counselor or advisor to proctor the placement exam for Option 1.
+Please print out the all the Remote Testing Instructions and Proctor Forms below (including instructions to test through Examity).
+Please note that Examity charges a $25 fee (not paid by Rutgers).

 Students can also opt to complete the placement exam upon arrival to the campus the week before the semester begins.